River Valley, Singapore: History

 Kal alei, meaning "stone crusher", is the name given by the Tamils to River Valley Road, from the steam crusher which was once kept at the corner of Tank Road and River Valley Road.
 The Chinese have two other interpretations — ong ke sua kha in Hokkien, meaning "foot of Fort Canning Hill", or leng thau che, meaning "dragon's head well" or "the fountain by the side of the ice works".
 The latter interpretation could refer to the spring on the hill and the waterfall from it.
-The ice works belonged to Hoo Ah Kay (circa 1816-1881), which were demolished in 1981.
+The ice works belonged to Hoo Ah Kay (c.
+1816–1881), which were demolished in 1981.

-Features

-The residential areas within River Valley consist mainly of private property for high income sections of the population such as The Avenir and Irwell Hill Residences.
-River Valley is also a popular eating spot for Singaporeans.
-A famous local eating place here is a Hainanese chicken rice shop named Boon Tong Kee.
-There was also a well-known eatery selling Nasi Padang, appropriately named "River Valley Nasi Padang", which ceased business in March 2014.
-There is a 24hours medium sized supermarket, NTUC, along Killiney Road.

 Education

 Elementary education in the area is provided by the River Valley Primary School.

+Transportation

+Nearby MRT stations includes Great World MRT (Thomson–East Coast Line) and Fort Canning MRT (Downtown Line).

+Housing

+Residential buildings include mostly private condominiums, with some serviced apartments, landed property and HDB flats.